-Many decisions we make are characterized by a "ready, fire, aim" variety popular especially with entrepreneurs.
-And why not?
+Many decisions we make are characterized by a "ready, fire, aim" variety popular especially with entrepreneurs.296 Why not?
 In his best-selling book, Blink, Malcolm Gladwell argues that our snap judgments can be every bit as good as those decisions we carefully deliberate.
-Much of this is due to thin slicing, which is the ability to size up a situation quickly with very little information.
+Much of this is due to thin slicing, which is the ability to size up a situation quickly with very little information.297

-It turns out that snap judgments based on thin slices aren't all that astonishing.
-When studying chess masters who simultaneously play many opponents, make split-second moves, and beat all comers.
-The experience and learning from a lifetime of playing makes this possible; intuition is simply another word for vast experience, for "analyses frozen into habit."
+It turns out that snap judgments based on thin slices aren't very astonishing.
+When studying chess masters, we see them simultaneously play many opponents, make split-second moves, and beat all comers.
+The experience and learning from a lifetime of playing makes this possible.
+Intuition is simply another word for vast experience, for "analyses frozen into habit."
+298

-The First Cut is a vetting process to reduce the volume of strategies to a smaller number.
-In the first cut, winnow down all of your ideas to 12 or so using intuition as shown in the following example:
+The first cut is a vetting process to reduce the volume of strategies to a smaller number.
+In the first cut, winnow down all of your ideas to 12 or so using intuition as shown in the following example:299

-First Cut • A new venue Look for PR opportunities Become part of the citywide cultural plan Obtain more funding Cut unnecessary LOBs Partner with other causes Festival around historical holiday Start an administration volunteer program Increase season offerings Strengthen reputation Late night historical satire Student matinees
+First Cut A new venue Look for PR opportunities Become part of the citywide cultural plan Obtain more funding Cut unnecessary LOBs Partner with other causes Festival around historical holiday Start an administration volunteer program Increase season offerings Strengthen reputation Late night historical satire Student matinees